tolkien/SimpleVisor/README.md

 A few projects do stand out from the fold however, such as the original [Blue Pill][2] from Johanna, or projects such as [VirtDbg][3] and [HyperDbg][4].
 Unfortunately, most of these have become quite old by now, and some only function on x86 processors, and don't support newer operating systems such as Windows 10.

 The closest project that actually delivers a Windows-centric, modern, and supported hypervisor is [HyperPlatform][5], and we strongly recommend its use as a starting place for more broadly usable research-type hypervisor development.
-However, in attempting to create a generic "platform" that can be productized, HyperPlatform also suffers from a bit of bloat, making it harder to understand what truly are the basic needs of a hypervisor, and how to initialize one.
+However, in attempting to create a generic "platform" that is more broadly robust, HyperPlatform also suffers from a bit of bloat, making it harder to understand what truly are the basic needs of a hypervisor, and how to initialize one.

 The express goal of this project, as stated above, was to minimize code in any way possible, without causing negative side-effects, and focusing on the 'bare-metal' needs.
 This includes: